getsentry/sentry.engineering/data/blog/boosting-ios-session-replay-performance-with-view-renderer-v2.md

 Our investigation began with reproducing the performance issues in a controlled environment.
 We used an iPhone 8 running iOS 15.7 as our primary test device, since this represented the older hardware where users reported the most severe performance problems.

-Using Xcode Instruments on our Sentry Cocoa SDK sample application, we immediately reproduced the reported performance issues and noticed a consistent pattern of main thread hangs **every second**.
+Using Xcode Instruments on our Sentry Apple SDK sample application, we immediately reproduced the reported performance issues and noticed a consistent pattern of main thread hangs **every second**.

 <div align="center">
   <img src="/images/boosting-session-replay-performance-on-ios-with-view-renderer-v2/xcode-instruments-app-hangs.png" alt="Xcode Instruments showing an app hang warning every second"/>